petezh/Disclosure/Article.md

 #### Introduction

-I fondly recall my first outround.
-It started 20 minutes after pairings were posted.
-Millburn AW did not disclose.
+I fondly recall my first outround: it started 20 minutes after pairings were posted, and Millburn AW did not disclose.
 In response to their topical hauntological-feminist-counterfactuals K-aff, I read a disclosure shell and presented reasons why military conscription was a bad policy.
-Following the crushing defeat, I taught my opponent how to set up a wiki page.
+Following the crushing defeat, I helped my opponent set up a wiki page.

-It's hard to picture that scene playing out in 2021.
+It's hard to picture this scene playing out in 2021.
 Nowadays, my team's pre-round disclosure decisions mainly concern how to best deflect pesky requests for our new aff's plan text or standard text.
 Over my four years in debate, disclosing full-text has gone from unstrategic (because they'll have your cards!) to even more unstrategic (because they'll have your cards, *and* you'll still lose to o-source!).
 The change is the product of countless debates over proper disclosure, both in-round and out-of-round.

-Much has already been written.
+Much has already been written on the subject.
 Previous articles have argued that disclosure is more [fair](https://www.premierdebate.com/articles/holiday-disclosure-post-1/) and improves [clash](http://nsdupdate.com/2013/10/10/a-defense-of-disclosure-including-third-party-disclosure-by-jacob-nails/).
 Others have responded that disclosure harms [creativity](http://nsdupdate.com/2016/disclosure-and-creativity-by-martin-sigalow/), isn't more [fair](https://www.vbriefly.com/2017/01/22/intrinsic-skills-and-non-disclosure-a-reply-to-bob-by-rahul-gosain/), and hurts [small schools](http://nsdupdate.com/2018/a-strategic-response-to-resource-disparity-stephen-scopa/).[^1] Some articles have advocated for [full-text](https://www.vbriefly.com/2014/10/24/evidence-ethics-in-ld-debate-a-proposal-by-akhil-gandra-and-arjun-tambe/) disclosure, [open-source](https://www.vbriefly.com/2019/02/06/a-critique-of-full-text-disclosure-by-ishan-bhatt-and-rex-evans/) disclosure, and [tournament-required](https://www.vbriefly.com/2014/09/11/in-defense-of-tournament-required-disclosure-2/) disclosure.
 The merits of disclosure are even being [discussed](https://static1.squarespace.com/static/59821e444c0dbfd3cde18fd3/t/5b4b4ee92b6a280d52b89678/1531662058046/Summit+-+Alternative+Positions+-+Shane+Mia.pdf) in Public Forum.

 I believe these discussions are too theoretical.
 Among the articles I referenced, only Bob's 2014 [survey](http://premierdebate.com/2016/12/30/holiday-disclosure-post-2-reply-to-kymn-bob-overing) tries to actually assess the state of disclosure in LD.
 Questions like "does tournament-required disclosure work?" or "do norms improve over time?" benefit tremendously from concrete measurements.
 So—you guessed it!—I gathered some data.